Meet BDO’s newest partners and read their micro-stories

 - In January, BDO on-boarded five new partners and promoted two internal candidates to Partner positions across the country.

-- Accelerating some of the firm’s growth plans, most of the new-year hires will be based in BDO’s Melbourne and Sydney offices and will (1) build upon already strong expertise in areas such as infrastructure advisory (Darren Black and Grant Morris) and automotive (Grant Cameron and Sam Venn), (2) will support high-growth areas like cyber (John Borchi and Ross Widdows) and, (3) supplement our internal promotions where the growth in some areas of the firm has accelerated, such as audit (John Bresolin, Steve May and Salim Biskri). [see list below]
+- Accelerating some of the firm’s growth plans, most of the new-year hires will be based in BDO’s Melbourne and Sydney offices and will (1) build upon already strong expertise in areas such as infrastructure advisory (Darren Black and Grant Morris) and automotive (Grant Cameron and Sam Venn), (2) will support high-growth areas like cyber (Ross Widdows) and, (3) supplement our internal promotions where the growth in some areas of the firm has accelerated, such as audit (John Bresolin, Steve May and Salim Biskri). [see list below]

 - BDO’s newest partner update released today (3 Feb), shows the firm has appointed 15 new partners since July and another ten or so are in the firm’s sights for this year; making it a record number of partner hires for the firm.